Olaf Ephraim: House of Representatives

 Ephraim announced on 13 May 2021 that he would leave Forum for Democracy together with fellow MPs Wybren van Haga and Hans Smolders due to "a difference of opinion (...) about how to engage in politics".
 In the previous week, Van Haga had denounced a Liberation Day poster by the party, which suggested that the Netherlands had lost its post-WWII freedom due to the COVID-19 lockdown.
 Party leader Baudet had refused to apologize for the poster and had called causing controversy an integral part of FvD.
 The three MPs continued as independent politicians and formed a caucus called Groep Van Haga.
 Ephraim also left all committees that he had been a member of with the exception of the Art committee.
 When Van Haga founded a new party called Belang van Nederland (BVNL) some time later, Ephraim joined it.
 He was one of the party's lijstduwers in Amsterdam in the 2022 municipal elections.

+When the collapse of the fourth Rutte cabinet led to a November 2023 snap election, BVNL did not include Ephraim in its list of candidates.
+Ephraim subsequently left Groep Van Haga on 2 August as a result of an internal conflict, and he continued as Lid Ephraim (Member Ephraim), the 21st caucus in parliament.
+He told he would remain a member of BVNL.